 Kyra Burnett assists the firm in biotechnology patent prosecution.
-She has extensive knowledge in the areas of neuroscience & neurobiology, fluorescent microscopy, microfluidics, and bioinstrumentation.
+She has extensive knowledge in the areas of neuroscience and neurobiology, fluorescent microscopy, microfluidics, and bioinstrumentation.

-Prior to joining Wolf, Kyra was a visiting research assistant at Lillie Labs in Woods Hole where she combined her hydrogel immobilization technique with light sheet systems to further understand information flow from sensory inputs to motor outputs in optogenetically-stimulated neural networks in C. elegans.
+Prior to joining Wolf Greenfield, Kyra was a visiting research assistant at Lillie Labs in Woods Hole, where she combined her hydrogel immobilization technique with light sheet systems to further understand information flow from sensory inputs to motor outputs in optogenetically-stimulated neural networks in C. elegans.
 In addition, Kyra was a visiting research assistant at IMP in Vienna, Austria.
 During this time, her work used microfluidic and whole brain imaging techniques to study how broadly neural variability occurred in neural networks.